Language: EN

 }

-In this case, the pointer p is destroyed when leaving the function, but the allocated memory is not freed, which causes a leak.
+In this case, the pointer p is destroyed when leaving the function, but the allocated memory is not freed, causing a leak.

-This is called a memory leak and it is a very common mistake.
+This is called a memory leak and it is a very common error.

 This leads to the program consuming more and more memory and, eventually, crashing 💥 (and it’s also a mess as programmers).

-The memory will be freed when the program closes.
-Don’t think of it as a permanent thing to the system.
+The memory will be freed in any case when the program closes.
+Don’t think that it’s a permanent issue to the system.

-Another common mistake is accessing memory that has already been freed with delete, which will also cause an error in your program.
+Another common error is accessing memory that has already been freed with delete, which will also cause an error in your program.

 int* p = new int(10);